 Through our Biopharmaceutical and Diagnostic Solutions segment, we offer a wide range of development and manufacturing solutions to our pharmaceutical, biotechnology and life sciences customers.
-This segment comprises drug containment systems (DCS), in-vitro diagnostic (IVD) solutions and drug delivery systems (DDS).
+This segment comprises drug containment solutions (DCS), in-vitro diagnostic (IVD) solutions and drug delivery systems (DDS).
 We also provide analytical services and regulatory support exclusively to our customers, as ancillary services to the supply of containment solutions.

-The Biopharmaceutical and Diagnostics Solutions segment includes our "high-value" solutions.
-These solutions are wholly owned, internally developed products, processes and services for which we hold intellectual property rights and have proprietary know-how and are characterized by particular complexity and high performance.
-Our "high-value" solutions represent a cross-section of our portfolio, including drug containment solutions such as NEXA®, LDP, ALBA® and a significant proportion of our EZ-Fill® line, as well as other drug delivery devices, molecular diagnostic solutions and analytical services.
+The Biopharmaceutical and Diagnostics Solutions segment includes our high-value solutions.
+These solutions are products, processes and services for which we hold intellectual property rights and have proprietary know-how and are characterized by particular complexity and high performance.
+Our high-value solutions represent a cross-section of our portfolio, including drug containment solutions such as NEXA®, LDP, ALBA® and a significant proportion of our EZ-Fill® line, as well as other drug delivery devices, molecular diagnostic solutions and analytical services.

-Due to the technical complexity of our "high-value" solutions, and the significant value these generate for our customers, we enjoy premium pricing on these products, services and processes.
-Over time we have expanded our offering of "high-value" solutions, enabling us to drive significant growth from this category.
-Over the last five years of sales our "high-value" solutions have more than doubled to 24.6% of our total revenue as at December 31, 2021.
+Due to the technical complexity of our high-value solutions, and the significant value these generate for our customers, we enjoy premium pricing on these products, services and processes.
+Over time we have expanded our offering of high-value solutions, enabling us to drive significant growth from this category.
+Over the last five years of sales our high-value solutions have more than doubled to 30.0% of our total revenue as at December 31, 2022.